top of page

 GENERAL SALUTE

-173 Sqn Commanding Officer Capt Pauline Paul, CD
+173 Sqn Commanding Officer Capt Sarra Ostanski, CD

 Legion Br 110 Cadet liaison Mr. Ron Heffernan